Power 30: Clarence Valley's most influential #23-26

 From his regular DJ nights Evolution to organising youth-led events and donating his time for the betterment of the Clarence Valley, in the lastpast few years Jeremy has made a name for himself in the community for his selfless and hard-working nature.

-Jeremy is the president of Clarence Youth Action, a youth group that has been recognised on a national scale for the work they do in the community, and is one half of Jempire Events, an event company based out of the Clarence Valley who work up and down the North Coast.
+Jeremy is the president of Clarence Youth Action, a youth group that has been recognised on a national scale for the work they do in the community, and owner Jempire Events, an event company based out of the Clarence Valley who work up and down the North Coast.

 He also teaches hip-hop and finds time to be a youth worker with the New School of Arts in between.

-Note: CORRECTION: It was originally printed that Jeremy was one half of Jempire Events.